SaltyAom/search-maidreamin/README.md

 Using Apollo GraphQL to implement simple text search with [Maidreamin API](https://maidreamin.now.sh/menu).

 ### Serverless on now
-With serverless architecture deploy on now.sh, divided into 2 part
+With serverless architecture deploy on now.sh, divided into 2 part:
 * apollo
 * client

 #### Apollo Part
-Simple express server for request management on GraphQL link with Apollo
+Simple express server for request management on GraphQL link with Apollo.

 #### Client Part
 Simple Next.js client side for search, fire request to Apollo part to proceed the request and update.

+Both two part has seperate server and URL, using CORs and add exception for client URL origin only solve the problem.

 #### Offline support
 Actually, PWA support and service worker is added for caching request and app shell.